Schabowyz/image_api/README.md

 ## Usage

 ### Startup
-1. Use a docker image to set up the project.
+1. Clone the repository or download it to your hard drive.
-2. Start application with manage.py runserver command.
+2. Open projects directory and run command "docker compose up --build"
 3. Once the app is running you can use any software to communicate with it.
 Personally I'm using Postman which I find very convinient.
+App should be running on http://127.0.0.1:8000

 ### Functions
 1. Registration - you have to use admin panel in django to create new users.
 Credentials are login: admin, pw: admin.
 You can use any password when creating a user due to disabled validators.